kihwanglee/beamer-kongju/README.md

 Usage
 -----

 An example file will be provided soon.
-Meanwhile you can start your document something like the below:
+Meanwhile you can start your document something like this:

     \documentclass{beamer}
     \usetheme[menuwidth={0.3\paperwidth}]{erlangen}